ezradupalco/MyPortfolio/README.md

 ### UTILITIES COMPANY WEBSITE TESTING

 __Objective:__
   * To perform automation and functional testing on a utilities website to ensure a seamless user experience and error-free functionality.

 __Tools Used:__
-  * Azure DevOps, Service Now, Agile Methodologies, API Testing __Tasks Accomplished:__
+  * Azure DevOps, Service Now, Agile Methodologies, API Testing

+__Tasks Accomplished:__
   * Conducted manual testing using Agile methodology and Azure DevOps for efficient test planning and execution.
   * Detected and recorded bugs using ServiceNow, ensuring accurate documentation and tracking of issues.
   * Conducted thorough regression testing to identify and mitigate potential issues introduced by software changes.
   * Created comprehensive test plans and executed test cases to validate the functionality of the website.

 __Outcome:__
   * Ensured the reliability and usability of the website, contributing to enhanced customer satisfaction and retention.

-### UTILITIES COMPANY WEBSITE TESTING
+### AUTOMATION TEST SCRIPT DEVELOPMENT WITH SELENIUM

 __Objective:__
-    To perform automation and functional testing on a utilities website to ensure a seamless user experience and error-free functionality.
+  * To develop and maintain automation test scripts using Selenium for a web-based application.

 __Tools Used:__
+  * Selenium WebDriver, TestNG, Java

-    Azure DevOps, Service Now, Agile Methodologies, API Testing __Tasks Accomplished:__
+__Tasks Accomplished:__
-    * Conducted manual testing using Agile methodology and Azure DevOps for efficient test planning and execution.
-    * Detected and recorded bugs using ServiceNow, ensuring accurate documentation and tracking of issues.
+  * Designed, developed, and maintained automation test scripts using Selenium WebDriver and Java.
+  * Implemented automated test suites to validate critical functionalities and user workflows of the web application.
   * Conducted thorough regression testing to identify and mitigate potential issues introduced by software changes.
-    * Created comprehensive test plans and executed test cases to validate the functionality of the website.
+  * Conducted regular test executions to identify defects and ensure software reliability and performance.

 __Outcome:__
+  * Streamlined testing processes and improved test coverage, leading to enhanced software quality and faster release cycles.

+### HR-IT WEBSITE TESTING WITH SELENIUM

+__Objective:__
+  * To maintain test scripts for an HR-IT website to ensure functionality and usability.

+__Tools Used:__
+  * Selenium WebDriver, TestNG, Python

+__Tasks Accomplished:__
+  * Created automated test suites to validate HR-IT website functionalities, including employee onboarding, leave management, and employee directory.
+  * Conducted regular test executions to identify defects and ensure the reliability and performance of the HR-IT website.

+__Outcome:__
-    Ensured the reliability and usability of the website, contributing to enhanced customer satisfaction and retention.
+  * Ensured the reliability and effectiveness of automation tests, enabling continuous improvement of the HR-IT website's functionality and performance.